For further information, please email HCI.email@example.com.

-We seek junior and senior investigators with innovative basic cancer biology programs that emphasize mechanistic approaches.
-Areas of interest include signal transduction, stem cells, gene regulation/transcription, chromatin/epigenetics, genome stability/DNA repair, cancer metabolism, cancer genetics, metastasis, epithelial cancers, tumor immunology, hematologic malignancies, pediatric/youth cancers, and mechanisms of therapy resistance.
-Successful applicants will align with and benefit from our cancer disease-oriented research teams (DOTs), which facilitate translation of basic science discoveries through collaborative team science approaches.
+We seek junior and senior investigators with innovative research programs in cancer-relevant biology that emphasize mechanistic approaches.
+Areas of interest include signal transduction, stem cells, gene regulation & transcription, chromatin & epigenetics, genome stability & DNA repair, metabolism, cancer genetics, metastasis, epithelial biology, tumor immunology, hematologic malignancies, pediatric/youth cancers, and mechanisms of therapy resistance.

 - Translational Cancer Research:

-This broad-based recruitment seeks outstanding scientists in a number of areas including, but not limited to: animal models, signal transduction, cancer genetics, target validation, drug discovery/validation, epigenetics and gene expression, DNA damage & repair, tumor immunology, cancer initiating cells, and clinical cancer research.
-Candidates whose scientific interests dovetail with the clinical strengths of the HCI DOTs are particularly encouraged to apply.
+This broad-based recruitment seeks outstanding junior or senior investigators in areas including, but not limited to: animal models, signal transduction, cancer genetics, target validation, drug discovery & validation, epigenetics & gene expression, DNA damage & repair, tumor immunology, cancer initiating cells, and clinical cancer research.
+Candidates whose scientific interests will synergize with the clinical strengths of the HCI DOTs are particularly encouraged to apply.

-HCI and University of Utah Health provide access to state-of-the-art equipment and services through exceptional Core Facilities (see www.cores.utah.edu) that enhance both discovery and translational science.
-HCI also offers state-of-the-art laboratories, including a new 220,000 sq. ft. research building which doubles its research space, opening in summer 2017.
-The University of Utah offers robust graduate programs for training PhD and MD/PhD students.
-For more information about HCI, visitwww.huntsmancancer.org.
+HCI and the University Health Sciences Center provide access to state-of-the-art equipment and services through exceptional Core Facilities (see www.cores.utah.edu) that enhance both discovery and translational science.
+HCI offers state-of-the-art laboratories, including a new 225,000 sq. ft. research building that doubles the Institute’s research space, which opened summer 2017.
+The University of Utah offers excellent graduate programs for training PhD and MD/PhD students.
+For more information about HCI, visit www.huntsmancancer.org.

-Applicants for assistant professor are expected to hold a PhD or MD/PhD (or equivalent), have received appropriate postdoctoral training and to have a track record of impact and research productivity.
-Applicants for senior positions should additionally have a proven record of independent funding and innovative research.
+Applicants for Assistant Professor are expected to hold MD, PhD, or MD/PhD (or equivalent), have received appropriate postdoctoral training, and to have a track record of impact and research productivity.
+Applicants for senior positions should additionally have a strong record of independent funding and innovative research.
 HCI particularly encourages and welcomes applications from physician-scientists across the continuum of cancer research.
 Highly competitive recruitment packages are available with appointment and rank in an academic department at the University of Utah determined by the applicants’ qualifications.

-Candidates should submit a curriculum vitae, cover letter containing a description of professional experience (including scientific accomplishments, leadership responsibilities and three references), and a three-page research plan.
-Applications accepted continuously, with evaluations beginning November 15, 2016, until positions are filled or closed.
+Candidates should submit a curriculum vitae, cover letter containing a description of professional experience (including scientific accomplishments, leadership responsibilities and 3 references), and a 2-3 page research plan.
+Applications will be accepted continuously, with evaluations beginning November 10, 2017, until positions are filled or closed.

 Huntsman Cancer Institute